Gdoc/Admin

 And the same is also true in very different regions and different periods.

 Researchers also collected data about hunter-gatherer societies.
 The 17 different societies include paleolithic and modern-day hunter-gatherers and the mortality rate was high in all of them.
-On average 49% of all children died.5 At the end of this article you can find more detail about the available evidence for the mortality rates of children in hunter-gatherer societies.
+On average, 49% of all children died.5 At the end of this article, you can find more details about the available evidence for the mortality rates of children in hunter-gatherer societies.

 The mortality of children over the long-run